-- Commercialize XHANCE in the ENT and allergy specialty segments in the U.S. We believe that approximately 15,000 targeted physicians treat an estimated 3.5 million chronic rhinosinusitis patients, an estimated 1.2 million of whom have chronic rhinosinusitis with nasal polyps.
+- Continue to commercialize XHANCE in the ENT and allergy specialty segments in the U.S. We believe that approximately 15,000 targeted physicians treat an estimated 3.5 million chronic rhinosinusitis patients, an estimated 1.2 million of whom have chronic rhinosinusitis with nasal polyps.
 We have a sales force of approximately 100 territory managers who target over 10,000 ENT and allergy specialists and "specialty-like" primary care physicians.
-With data suggesting that prescribing continues to be suitably responsive to promotion, we may continue to increase the size of our deployed sales team. - Pursue pipeline development of XHANCE for chronic sinusitis and expansion into the primary care segment to broaden our market opportunity.
-We have initiated two Phase 3b clinical trials in pursuit of a follow-on indication for XHANCE for the treatment of chronic sinusitis and expect top-line data in the second half of 2021 from both trials.
+In addition, we have a co-promotion agreement with kaléo, which started in October 2020, to promote XHANCE to an audience of up to 6,000 prescribers, about half of whom are outside the universe of approximately 10,000 healthcare professionals called on by our territory managers.
+With data suggesting that prescribing continues to be suitably responsive to promotion, we may continue to increase the size of our deployed sales team. - Continue clinical development of XHANCE for the treatment of chronic sinusitis and expansion into the primary care segment to broaden our market opportunity.
+We have initiated two Phase 3b clinical trials in pursuit of a follow-on indication for XHANCE for the treatment of chronic sinusitis and expect top-line data by the end of 2021 from one trial and in the first half of 2022 from the second trial.
 If successful, we believe XHANCE would be the first drug therapy product approved by the FDA for the treatment of chronic sinusitis.
 In the future, as appropriate, we plan to broaden our marketing to additional primary care physicians that we believe treat an additional estimated 6.25 million patients in the U.S. with chronic rhinosinusitis, an estimated one-third of whom have chronic rhinosinusitis with nasal polyps.
-In addition, at some point in the future, we intend to consider directing promotional resources to an additional estimated 20 million adult chronic rhinosinusitis sufferers who are not regularly under the care of physicians for this disease using programs such as direct-to-consumer and direct-to-patient promotion.

-- Develop a pipeline of additional products focused on the ENT and allergy specialty segments.
-We plan to evaluate strategic licensing, acquisition, development and commercial partnerships that could increase our commercial efficiencies. - Explore business development activities for our EDS outside of the ENT and allergy segments.
-We evaluate potential opportunities for additional uses of our EDS to support development and commercialization outside of ENT and allergy, with a focus on central nervous system treatments, particularly those enabled by nose-to-brain drug delivery.
-We currently have two agreements inplace that include an out-license of our EDS technology.
+In addition, at some point in the future, we intend to consider directing promotional resources to an additional estimated 20 million adult chronic rhinosinusitis sufferers who are not regularly under the care of physicians for this disease using programs such as direct-to-consumer and direct-to-patient promotion. - Seek additional development candidates or approved therapies focused on the ENT and allergy specialty segments.
+We continue to evaluate strategic licensing, acquisition, development and commercial partnerships.
+These targeted opportunities could increase our growth and leverage our existing infrastructure and capabilities. - Explore business development activities for our EDS outside of the ENT and allergy segments.
+We evaluate potential opportunities for additional uses of our EDS to support development and commercialization outside of ENT and allergy.
+We currently have two agreements in place that include an out-license of our EDS technology.
 In January 2019, OptiNose AS, our wholly-owned subsidiary, completed a licensing agreement (Inexia License Agreement) with Inexia Limited (Inexia) whereby we granted Inexia an exclusive license to our EDS devices and other intellectual property for the research, development and commercialization of products containing orexin receptor agonist and/or orexin receptor positive modulator molecules.
-In September 2019, OptiNose AS, our wholly-owned subsidiary, entered into a licensing agreement (Currax License Agreement) with Currax Pharmaceuticals LLC (Currax) whereby we granted Currax an exclusive license to certain OptiNose patents and a non-exclusive license to certain OptiNose know-how related to Onzetra® Xsail® (sumatriptan nasal powder) in the US, Canada and Mexico. - Expand XHANCE into international markets.
+In September 2019, OptiNose AS, entered into a licensing agreement (Currax License Agreement) with Currax Pharmaceuticals LLC (Currax) whereby we granted Currax an exclusive license to certain OptiNose patents and a non-exclusive license to certain OptiNose know-how related to Onzetra[®] Xsail[®] (sumatriptan nasal powder) in the U.S., Canada and Mexico. - Expand XHANCE into international markets.
 We intend to remain opportunistic in pursuit of select international opportunities.
 Upon receipt of additional data in the chronic sinusitis indication, we intend to more aggressively explore strategic collaboration opportunities in Europe and the rest of the world in order to maximize the commercial potential and the availability of XHANCE to patients.